 Active Time: 20 minutes

 Total Time: 20 minutes

 Crack 2 eggs into a wide bowl and beat with a fork.
 Pour the panko onto a plate.
 Pour ½ cup flour onto a plate (can be fried without, but this step will help the breading stick better).
 Line up the flour, eggs, and panko on the counter, season all of them with salt, and place a clean plate at the end.

 Remove the chicken from the packaging and pat dry with paper towels.
 Working with one piece of chicken at a time, dredge it in the flour, shaking to remove any excess.
 Dip it into the egg mixture, letting any excess drip back into the bowl.
 Roll it in the panko, pressing gently to help the crumbs stick.
 Transfer the breaded cutlets to the clean plate.
 Repeat for all of the remaining cutlets.

-Reheat the rice in the microwave until steamed through and warm, for 90 seconds or according to package instructions.
+Reheat the rice in the microwave until steamed through and warm, 90 seconds or according to package instructions.
 Cut the lemon into wedges for serving.

-Contains: eggs, wheat, soy.
+Contains: wheat, soy.

 Note: The chicken cutlets may arrive frozen for freshness.
 Store them in the refrigerator to defrost before cooking.
 If you need to defrost them same day, place the sealed package in a bowl of cold water, and leave the tap running in a thin stream for about 30 minutes.